jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

         is not treated on time, it advances and attacks the alveolar bone, causing infection, reabsorption and loss of it <em>(Periodontitis)</em> with formation of periodontal sacs, pus and recession of the gum.
 When losing their support bone, the teeth gradually loosen until falling.
-Although periodontitis can be localized or generalized, chronic, aggressive, necrotizing, associated with systemic diseases, drugs, endo-periodontal lesions or other acquired conditions, the most important thing is that the Specialist knows to recognize
+Although Periodontitis can be localized or generalized, chronic, aggressive, necrotizing, associated with systemic diseases, drugs, endo-periodontal lesions or other acquired conditions, the most important thing is that the Specialist knows to recognize